witwebdev1/tutor-webdev1/topic-07-Layout-1/topic.md

 # Layout and Images: Part One

 In our first week examining layout and images, we will examine the box model and CSS properties that relate to layout.
-We will also learn to apply background images and make use of CSS transitions.
+We will also learn to apply background images.